Jonathan Ferguson: Career

 Ferguson received a Bachelor of Arts degree in archaeology from the University of Exeter in 2000, and a postgraduate diploma in museum studies from the University of Leicester in 2002.
 He held posts at the Colchester Museum, Imperial War Museum Duxford, and National War Museum of Scotland before joining the Royal Armouries Museum in 2009.
 He has appeared in two documentaries: Sean Bean on Waterloo (2015) and Sword, Musket & Machine Gun (2017).
 He was also an interview subject in the mockumentary Cunk on Earth where he was interviewed as an expert on the Colt Single Action Army revolver.
-Ferguson is also a Technical Specialist with Armament Research Services, a technical intelligence consultancy.
+Ferguson is also a Technical Specialist with Armament Research Services, a technical intelligence consultancy, as well as associate editor of the Armax journal of contemporary arms.

-In 2020, GameSpot began a series titled "Firearms Expert Reacts".
-In the series, Ferguson analyses the firearms from video games such as Escape from Tarkov, Call of Duty: Black Ops Cold War, Insurgency: Sandstorm, and Cyberpunk 2077, and compares them to their real-life counterparts.
+From 2020 to November 2024, Ferguson appeared on the GameSpot YouTube series titled "Firearms Expert Reacts".
+In the series, Ferguson analyses depictions of firearms from video games such as Escape from Tarkov, Call of Duty: Black Ops Cold War, Insurgency: Sandstorm, and Cyberpunk 2077, and compares their design and function against their real-life counterparts using pieces from the Royal Armouries' collection.
 In 2021, Ferguson began a series on the Royal Armouries' official YouTube channel in which he explains the history and functionality of select firearms from the Armouries.
+In 2025, Ferguson and other familiar faces from the 'Experts React'-videos, started their own YouTube channel named EXP, to continue with more of the same content as they used to make for GameSpot.